 Core Process Psychotherapy is an contemplative, psycho-spiritual approach that combines the curative power of awareness with western psychotherapeutic theories.
 The word "Core" refers to the inherent freedom and joy at the heart of our being and "Process" is about the exploration of any suffering and our pathway back to this freedom and joy.
 It enables us to be present to our current experience and explores how our past conditioning and experiences affect us.
 It also provides an opportunity to explore our unconscious processes and to challenge our habitual reactions which, may have at one time been crucial to our survival but which now inhibit us causing suffering..

 Core Process Psychotherapy is grounded in Buddhist Dharma (teaching); principally the Buddhist teaching on 'suffering' .
-This teaching is known as the 'Four Noble Truths'.
-This teaching presents us with an understanding, that even though there is suffering there is also a pathway out of suffering to our true nature where we are content and happy
+This teaching is known as the 'Four Noble Truths' and presents us with the understanding, that even though there is suffering there is also a pathway out of suffering to our true nature, where we are content and happy

 The First Noble Truth: There is suffering (Dukkha) and it must be understood. (the words in brackets are the original Pali).